cgarcia101015/clockJS/README.md

-A simple clock that continuously run on the browser.
+A simple clock that continuously runs on the browser.
 Buil with HTML/CSS and JS.